 Arete HR Inc. podcasts explore issues affecting mental health and well-being through conversation with experts.
 Check out Episode 19 – Making Sure You’re Covered: The Importance of Disability Insurance.

-A graduate of Seth Godin’s altMBA14 program.
-Dave joined an online, worldwide, workshop that brings together people of all ages, from a variety of backgrounds and experiences to “level up” and produce.
+A graduate of Seth Godin’s altMBA14 program (October 2017).
+Dave joined an online, worldwide, workshop that brings together people of all ages, from a variety of backgrounds and experiences to “level up”, produce and just “ship it”.
 A great opportunity to expand networks, continue lifelong learning and with projects shipped every 48 hours, it may have been one of his toughest challenges yet.

 Past Presentations include: